Forsyth County Public Library

-The Forsyth County Public Library (FCPL) is a consortium of four public libraries in Forsyth County, Georgia, United States.
-All four branches are located in the county seat of Cumming.
+The Forsyth County Public Library (FCPL) is a consortium of five public libraries in Forsyth County, Georgia, United States.
+Four branches are located in the county seat of Cumming and one branch is located in Alpharetta.

 The Forsyth County Public Library as of 2015 had the highest circulation per capita in the state of Georgia.
 The Sharon Forks branch was recognized as the busiest library in the state, with a circulation of over one million materials.

 History

 Early years: Gwinnett–Forsyth Regional Library

 The first library in Forsyth County was run out of the home of Laura Hockenhull, who at the time owned a private library and decided to open it up to the public.
 By 1938 the Works Progress Administration (WPA) of Forsyth opened the first formal county library with a collection of just over 600 volumes.
 With funding from the WPA, this collection of books was housed throughout the county, largely on a bookmobile that covered 20 routes through the county.

 In 1956, in an effort to consolidate resources, Forsyth and Gwinnett County created a joint library system named the Gwinnett–Forsyth Regional Library System.
 Their partnership drastically increased the number of volumes available in the system as Gwinnett County housed a half-dozen library locations while the Forsyth library collections were spread out among various buildings.

 Finally, in 1966 a formal location for library use was constructed in Forsyth County.
 Funding came from the federal Library Services and Construction Act, allowing for a centralized location for most of the county's books.
 By this time, due to the county's proximity to Atlanta, the population in Forsyth and nearby counties was booming.
 A bond referendum, passed in 1988, allocated $2.1 million for the improvement of the county libraries, and the state of Georgia matched this with a $2 million grant for construction of a new building which opened in 1992.

 In 1995, Gwinnett County decided to dissolve the Gwinnett–Forsyth Regional Library System as their population and accommodations had grown to a point of independence.